LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 make: Leaving directory '/tmp/docs/exported_values/code_constructs/module'
 ```

-The compiler reports `unused` as unused and the analyzer does not report anything.
+The compiler reports `unused` as unused and the analyzer does not report
+anything.
 Removing that value fixes all the warnings.
 Our work here is done.

 ### Functor

-This example illustrates a simple case of exported values in functors.

 The reference files for this example are in the
 [functor](./code_constructs/functor) directory.